 Application for Admission

-This is the second year that Center City Public Charter Schools will be part of the My School DC common application and lottery.
+This is the fourth year that Center City Public Charter Schools will be part of the My School DC common application and lottery.
 Center City will only accept the My School DC application.

 The My School DC common application is a single online application you must use to apply for: